Bloomberg’s hope for Super Tuesday splash lands in Pacific

 In the middle of the Pacific Ocean, he did it.

-Bloomberg on Tuesday won half of the 351 Democrats voting in the American Samoa caucus, picking up five delegates before he dropped out of the race and endorsed Joe Biden on Wednesday.
+Bloomberg on Tuesday won half of the 351 Democrats voting in the American Samoa caucus, picking up four delegates before he dropped out of the race and endorsed Joe Biden on Wednesday.

-U.S. Rep. Tulsi Gabbard of Hawaii, who was born in American Samoa, received one delegate.
+U.S. Rep. Tulsi Gabbard of Hawaii, who was born in American Samoa, received two delegates.
 Bloomberg’s decisive win over the local-born Gabbard was startling, but the Hawaii congresswoman had a late start campaigning in the territory compared with the billionaire.

 Bloomberg installed seven full-time staff members in American Samoa in recent weeks — more than any other campaign — and bought up billboards and ads on television, online, in print and on the radio — including Samoan language ads.

-Note: This story has been corrected to show that Bloomberg got four delegates and Gabbard got two per a corrected count from the Democratic Party of American Samoa, which said it had miscalculated the delegate allocation.